-I’d been wanting to take on a fun project, and was initially inspired by the marquee signs that are all over Instagram these days.
+I’ve been wanting to take on a fun project, and was initially inspired by the marquee signs that are all over Instagram these days.
 Totally cute, but just not something I can envision in my home as a permanent fixture.

 So as usual, I improvised and found a super simple way to make my own – on a budget, of course.
 The result is a unique and impressive piece of wall art that will surpass the current trend.
-Let’s get started!

-- Particle board, cut to your desired size – I chose board that was already primed white
+- Particle board, cut to your desired size – I chose board that was already primed white to make things easier

 - Wood glue